prgoyal007/Privacy-Preserving-LADS/README.md

 # Disclaimer
-Although we utilize Biased ZipZip and Threshold ZipZip Trees in our experimental setup and results, we cannot disclose the code to the public.
+Although we utilize the Biased, Threshold, and Paired ZipZip trees in our original experimental setup and results, we cannot disclose the code to the public.
 We apologize for any inconvenience.
 Please refer to the section where we show you how you can mimic the same Biased property with skip lists.

 # Privacy-Preserving Learning-Augmented Data Structures
 This repository contains the experimental code, data structures, benchmarks, and figures accompanying the paper: